Fontailll/NetSentinel/README.md

 # NetSentinel

 **Network Incident Response Tool** — Scan active TCP/UDP connections, calculate risk scores, export to JSON, block with firewall.
+NOTE: Idk why but only compiling from source works on linux right now,I will try to fix it in future updates.

 Cross-platform (Linux + Windows), C++17.